 Just like Sesame Street provides the building blocks you need to read, compute, and get along with others, these descriptive analytics are valuable.
 But, knowing the letters of the alphabet and counting aren’t enough to succeed in today’s complex world, and descriptive statistics aren’t enough to succeed at digital marketing.

 A recent article in Forbes offers a use case of predictive analytics and its impact on ROI for Mindjet.
-This graphic shows the process of collecting and analyzing data to score leads that optimized sales contacts.
+This graphic shows the process of collecting and analyzing data to score leads that optimize sales contacts.

 Lead scoring is just 1 example of predictive analytics — if you’re interested, I developed a proprietary algorithm that works great for lead scoring.